korkins/aspect_gcell/README.md

 # Compile only the 'aspect' code (note _a, contrary to _g for 'gcell')
 $ make -f makefile_a

-# Run the code without an input file (quick test: the O2 A-band runs by default)
+# Run the code without an input file (quick test: the O2 A-band runs by default, see ./check/aspect_noinp_check.txt and note that possible HITRAN version differences could affect the output)
 $ ./aspect

 # Run the code with a user-defined input file
 $ ./aspect filename
 ```

-The latter command should create the file, e.g., `aspect-o2.txt` (see next section).
-The file can be compared against our output file `./check/gcell-ch4_check.txt` (keeping possible HITRAN version differences in mind).
+The latter command should create the file, e.g., `O2.txt` (see next section).

 ## Input file format